 What can an employer do to minimise exposure?

-Should an employee disclose a pre-exsting condition then ensure the duties being provided are not a high risk of causing an aggravation.
+Disclosing a pre-existing condition, then ensuring the duties being provided are not a high risk of causing an aggravation.

 Need help or unsure where to start?
 Contact our people specialists to discuss.